Planning your White to Dark walk

 Finding and booking accommodation

-There is plenty of accommodation to be found along the High Peak Way, although you may need to do some digging to find it.
+There is plenty of accommodation to be found along the White to Dark, although you may need to do some digging to find it.
 The following may help to find places to stay:

 Using a search engine may also yield some results not listed on the above sites.